f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

-To see how this really translates into performance, it is good to look at a Layer7 data sheeet metric as that is something that will use a lot of CPU resource.
+To see how this really translates into performance, it is good to look at a Layer7 data sheeet metric as that is something that will use a lot of CPU resources.
 If you look at the per blade Layer7 (Inf-Inf) numbers, you’ll notice VELOS provides higher numbers than a B2250 even though its rating is lower in the chart above.
 This is likely due to the newer generation of processors, the fact that some processing is dedicated to the platform layer, and the fact that the CPUs can boost higher than previous generations.
 Generally, a BX110 blade is going to be faster than a B2250 blade (each metric will vary), but it’s safe to propose BX110 blades as direct replacements for B2250 blades.
-Also keep in mind BX110 has the latest Intel processing and crypto support so things like ECC ciphers are now accelerated in hardware which was not the case with VIPRION B2xxx blades.
+Also keep in mind BX110 has the latest Intel processing and crypto support so things like ECC ciphers are now accelerated in hardware, which was not the case with VIPRION B2xxx blades.

 Note a BX110 blade is not intended to replace a single B4450 blade.
-The B4450 has ~2x the processing power and vCPU count of a BX110 blade.
+The B4450 has ~2 times the processing power and vCPU count of a BX110 blade.
 In most cases it would take 2 BX110 blades to handle the workload of a single B4450.

 .. image:: images/velos_performance_and_sizing/image14.png
   :align: center
   :scale: 80%

 Because each blade has a different number of CPUs, a common sizing exercise is to look at the per vCPU performance by using the formulas above to come up with a per vCPU metric.
 In the graph below it is done for Layer7 RPS (Inf-Inf) but you could use the same math for any metric.
 Note the graph below is not derived from a per vCPU test, it is taking a published blade metric and dividing it by the number of available vCPUs to come up with a per vCPU metric.
 As mentioned above using the VELOS metric which is (minus the platform CPUs) is the most realistic.
 As expected, the BX110 provides a better per vCPU Requests Per Second (RPS) than the B2250, but what may be surprising is that it has a higher RPS on a per vCPU basis than the B4450 as well.
 This is because the B4450 gets its overall speed due to the total number of vCPUs, and it has 2x more CPUs than the BX110.
-Even though the BX110 CPUs run slower (1.9Ghz vs. 2.2Ghz) than the B4450, the changes in architecture, more modern CPU etc... make it perform faster at the per vCPU metric.
+Even though the BX110 CPUs run slower (1.9Ghz vs. 2.2Ghz) than the B4450, the changes in architecture, more modern CPU etc., make it perform faster at the per vCPU metric.

 .. image:: images/velos_performance_and_sizing/image15.png
   :align: center